jamespjh/teaching-november-19/mountains.md

-A sample project about Cats
+A worked git exemplar about Cats
 ================================

 Here is a list of mountains in England: